-Why Queen Elizabeth II Almost Wasn't Queen at All
+Why Princess Elizabeth Was Almost Never Queen Elizabeth II at All

 by James Hunt

 The Queen has broken a lot of records in her time as monarch.
 She has visited more countries than any other British King or Queen before her.
-She's the oldest monarch and, in case you managed to miss the stories on the subject last year, the longest-reigning British monarch ever.
+She's the oldest monarch and the longest-reigning British monarch ever.
 So it's odd to think that she almost didn't become Queen at all.

 Queen (or rather, Princess) Elizabeth was born on April 21, 1926 during the reign of her grandfather, George V. At the time, she was third in line to the throne behind her uncle, Prince Edward (the eldest son of George V), and her own father, Prince Albert (Edward's younger brother).

 At this point, it was far too early to imagine Elizabeth would ever become Queen.
 Mostly because the heir apparent, Prince Edward, was still young enough that he was expected to marry and produce his own heir, but also because Prince Albert could still have produced a son.
 Had that happened, the boy would have taken the throne before Elizabeth, under the (since-altered) rules of succession, which placed male children before their sisters, regardless of birth order.